ki5zha/preventer/README.md

-#Updated to 1.21.4   use the drop down that says Master to obtain access to the latest version.

-Downloads are in the Assets folder

-Has only been tested with FABRIC 1.21.4 !!!!!!
 # Preventer
 Preventer is a collection of **over fifty** modules who prevent you from doing certain actions (e.g. accidentally breaking budding amethyst or stripping logs).
 Each module can be enabled or disabled individually in game via a config screen (press `I`) or all modules can be temporarily disabled with the _Override Key_ (hold `R`) .

+## Downloads for this fork are located to your right under Releases.
+## Source Code is under 1.21.4 in the versions.

 ## Modules (Preventer 1.2.4)
 <details open>